-What we most need is the prayer of fervent desire for growth in grace, expressed in patience, meekness, Efficacious love, and good deeds.
-To keep the commandments of our Master and follow his example, is our proper debt to him and the only worthy evidence of our gratitude for all that he has 9 done.
-Outward worship is not of itself sufficient to express loyal and heartfelt gratitude, since he has said: "If ye love me, keep my commandments."

-The habitual struggle to be always good is unceasing prayer.
-Its motives are made manifest in the blessings they bring,-blessings which, even if not acknowledged in audible words, attest our worthiness to be partakers of Love.
+- What we most need is the prayer of fervent desire for growth in grace, expressed in patience, meekness, love, and good deeds.
+To keep the com- - 6 mandments of our Master and follow his example, is our proper debt to him and the only worthy evidence of our gratitude for all that he has - 9 done.
+Outward worship is not of itself sufficient to express loyal and heartfelt gratitude, since he has said: "If ye love me, keep my commandments." - 12 The habitual struggle to be always good is unceasing prayer.
+Its motives are made manifest in the blessings they bring,- blessings which, even if not - acknowledged in audible words, attest our worthiness to be partakers of Love.

+Watchfulness requisite
-Simply asking that we may love God will never

-18 make us love Him; but the longing to be better

-Watchfulness and holier, expressed in daily watchfulrequisite ness and in striving to assimilate more of

-21 the divine character, will mould and fashion us anew, until we awake in His likeness.
-We reach the Science of Christianity through demonstration of the rializes worship hinders man's spiritual growth and keeps 1 him from demonstrating his power over error.

-24 divine nature; but in this wicked world goodness will "be evil spoken of," and patience must bring experience.
+- Simply asking that we may love God will never make us love Him; but the longing to be better and holier, expressed in daily watchful - ness and in striving to assimilate more of - the divine character, will mould and fashion us anew, until we awake in His likeness.
+We reach the Science of Christianity through demonstration of the - 24 divine nature; but in this wicked world goodness will "be evil spoken of," and patience must bring experience.

+Veritable devotion

-Audible prayer can never do the works of spiritual understanding, which regenerates; but silent prayer, veritable watchfulness, and devout obedience enable us to follow Jesus' example.
+- Audible prayer can never do the works of spiritual understanding, which regenerates; but silent prayer, watchfulness, and devout obedience enable - 30 us to follow Jesus' example.
 Long prayers, superstition, and creeds clip the strong pinions of love, and clothe religion in human forms.
-Whatever mate-
+Whatever materializes worship hinders man's spiritual growth and keeps him from demonstrating his power over error.